RAY BAUM’S Act: What enterprises need to know

-Following his service on the Oregon PUC, Ray joined U.S. Representative Greg Walden’s staff as Staff Director on the Energy and Commerce Committee.
-In this role in Congress Ray worked closely with the FCC on telecommunications issues.
+Ray Baum joined U.S. Representative Greg Walden’s staff as Staff Director on the Energy and Commerce Committee in December 2016.
+In this role in Congress, Ray worked closely with the FCC on telecommunications issues.
 Sadly, Ray Baum passed away in February of 2018 after a long battle with cancer.
-Following Ray’s passing, in recognition of his important contributions to the telecommunications industry, Representative Greg Walden, arranged to have RAY BAUM’S Act named in his honor.
+In recognition of his important contributions to the telecommunications industry, Representative Greg Walden arranged to have RAY BAUM’S Act named in his honor.

 Section 506 of RAY BAUM’S Act